nysbc/leginon-tutorial/README.md

 *<details><summary>click to expand</summary><p>*
 In the Kitematic search bar type: `semc/leginon-tutorial`.

-Click `Create` on the `semc` `leginon-tutorial` repository and wait for the container to download and start.
+Click `Create` on the `semc` `leginon-tutorial` repository and wait for the image to download and launch.

 **_<details><summary>Click for image</summary><p>_**